 - 2.5.
-In order to provide transparency, standardised charges and formulae form the framework for calculations; Policy INF4 sets out the key requirements for facilities and likely infrastructure as applicable which development is required to contribute to proportionally.
+In order to provide transparency, standardised charges and formulae form the framework for calculations.
+Policy INF4 sets out the key requirements for facilities and likely infrastructure as applicable, which development is required to contribute to proportionally.
 However, it is not possible to stipulate all the likely impacts of development at this stage because it is likely that applications will be submitted which do not fall within designated land allocations. - 2.6.
 To ensure that the scope of contributions are known from the outset, the Council Planning Service encourages early engagement by all developers and offers a pre-application advice service.
 This service is offered for all scales of development and provides comprehensive, reliable and up to date advice.
 Early collaborative discussions will ensure that the correct information has been provided to support an application. - 2.7.
-To enable accurate contribution estimates to be provided, the following information is required: - o Residential Number of dwellings - Residential Number of bedrooms per dwelling - Residential Affordable and open market housing split - Residential Any accommodation which is not likely to result in permanent residential occupancy or accommodate resident school aged children (see paragraph 3.19) - Business/Industrial/Retail/Other Approximate gross floor space and number of parking spaces proposed and information on additional vehicle movements/transport assessment/transport statement. - Phasing The projected build out rate/year of first completions on-site and intended phasing thereafter - Infrastructure Any infrastructure proposed to be provided on-site. - 2.8.
-In the event that this level of information is still to be finalised, an estimated calculation can be provided at pre-appliation stage, based on the estimated scale/size of development.
-Developers that have used the pre-application advice service can receive further contribution advice upon request to inform a planning application submission, when detailed proposals have been produced. - 2.9.
+To enable accurate contribution estimates to be provided, the following information is required: - o Residential Number dwellings - o Residential Number of bedrooms per dwelling - o Residential Affordable and open market housing - Residential Any accommodation which is not likely to result in permanent residential occupancy or accommodate resident school aged children (see paragraph 3.19) - Business/Industrial/Retail/Other Approximate gross floor space and number of parking spaces proposed and information on additional vehicle movements/transport assessment/transport statement. - Phasing The projected build out rate/year of first completions on-site and intended phasing thereafter - o Infrastructure Any infrastructure proposed to be provided on-site. - 2.8.
+In the event that this level of information is still to be finalised, developers that have used the pre-application advice service can receive further contribution advice upon request to inform a planning application submission. - 2.9.
 There may be circumstances where contributions affect the financial viability of development and this will be taken into consideration when determining planning applications as set out at the end of this section.